ellysh/bash-programming-from-scratch/manuscript/BashScripting/variables.md

 W> Most programming languages number the elements of arrays and characters of strings from zero, but not from one.
 Bash follows this rule too.

-When reading an array element, we apply the full form of the parameter expansion with curly brackets.
+When reading an array element, you always apply the full form of the parameter expansion with curly brackets.
 Put the index of the element in square brackets after the variable name.

-When you use the @ symbol instead of the element's index, Bash inserts all array elements.
+When you put the @ symbol instead of the element's index, Bash inserts all array elements.
 Here is an example:
 {line-numbers: false, format: Bash}
 ```
 cp "${files[@]}" ~/Documents
 ```

-You can get the size of the array.
+You need to get an array size in some cases.
 Put the # character in front of its name.
-Then specify the @ character as the element's index.
-You get the following parameter expansion:
+Then specify the @ symbol as the element index.
+For example, the following parameter expansion gives you the size of the `files` array:
 {line-numbers: false, format: Bash}
 ```
 echo "${#files[@]}"
 ```

-When reading array elements, always use double-quotes.
-They prevent word splitting.
+When reading array elements, always apply double quotes.
+They prevent errors caused by word splitting.

-Use the `unset` command to remove an array element.
+Call the `unset` Bash built-in if you need to remove an array element.
 Here is an example of removing the fourth element:
 {line-numbers: false, format: Bash}
 ```
 unset 'files[3]'
 ```

-Do not forget about numbering array's elements from zero.
-Also, the single-quotes are mandatory here.
+You can suppose that this command has the wrong element index.
+The command is correct.
+Remember about numbering array elements from zero.
+Also, single quotes are mandatory here.
 They turn off all Bash expansions.

-The `unset` command can clear the whole array.
-Here is an example:
+The `unset` command can clear the whole array if you call it this way:
 {line-numbers: false, format: Bash}
 ```
 unset files